jcgneto/CV/README.md

 # Research areas of interest

-Bacterial population genomics and ecological/host adaptation.
+Microbial population and community ecology.
-Machine learning and microbial genomics.
+Gut microbiome of humans and animals.

 # Publications